 Benefits of a shot list

 Shot lists have been used in the film industry for quite some time but have evolved alongside technology and filmmaker workflows.
-They have become more than just a pre-visualization tool, but also a tool that keeps production organized and efficient.
+They have become more than just a pre-visualization tool, but also a tool that keeps film production organized and efficient.

 Softwares like StudioBinder’s free shot listing app have made it easier to create professional, organized shot lists that improve the production of a film.
 This includes the various shot list abbreviations and camera gear requirements.